tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide200.md

 ===========================================================================
 ## Introduction

-Skills and bots in Oracle's Autonomous Digital Assistant provide a lot of features like Instant App, Translation Services, Bot-Agent handoff, Quality, and Channels support for the Skill like Web Channel, iOS App, Android App, Facebook Messenger, and others.
+Skills in Oracle's Autonomous Digital Assistant provide a lot of features like Instant App, Translation Services, Live-Agent handoff, Quality, and Channels support for the Skill like Web Channel, iOS App, Android App, Facebook Messenger, and others.

 Natural language conversations are, by their very nature, free-flowing.
-But they may not always be the best way for your Bot to collect information from its users.
+But they may not always be the best way for your skill to collect information from its users.
 For example, some situations like entering credit card or passport details require users to enter specific and precise information.
 To help your Skill’s users enter this information easily, your Skill can call an Instant App, which provides forms with labels, options, choices, check boxes, data fields, and other UI elements.
-The CafeteriaAssistance Skill calls an Instant app for the Feedback that walks users through a series of steps to provide feedback.
+The CafeteriaAssistance_bot skill calls an Instant app for the Feedback that walks users through a series of steps to provide feedback.

-The CafeteriaAssistance and the Instant App show you how your Bot transitions to an Instant app, how Skills pass variable values to an Instant App, and how the Instant app returns the user to the bot.
+The CafeteriaAssistance and the Instant App show you how your skill transitions to an Instant app, how skills pass variable values to an Instant App, and how the Instant app returns the user to the assistant.

 ## Objectives